zeul22/Hack2Hire-IndiGo/README.md

 # Hack-to-Hire Backend by IndiGo, lab37

 This repository contains the backend code for the Hack-to-Hire project by IndiGo, lab37.
-The UI/UX is crafted using React, JavaScript, TailwindCSS, and GSAP.
+The UI/UX is crafted using Nodejs, JavaScript & Express

 ## Problem Statement